Ensono/amido.github.io/docs/nx/azure-react/generator-app-insights-web.md

 ### @ensono-stacks/azure-react:app-insights-web

 <details>
-<summary>Installs and configures a ReactJS Library with App Insights.</summary>
+<summary>Installs and configures a ReactJs Library with App Insights.</summary>

 This enables the following: